maxmedvedev/gson-jackson-project/README.md

 - `:jackson-app` is an app target that runs Simple app with Jackson implementation
 - `shared-sources` folder contains the sources of the Simple app.
 It is shared between both `:*-app` modules.
-  Note that the folder is not a separate module. it is included in the app modules as a source set, so it is compiled separately for app modules.
+  Note that the folder is not a separate module. it is included in the app modules as a source set, so it is compiled as part of them.
 Moreover, it does not know which `JsonLibrary` class it uses.